 It is PRCC's desire to enhance its district's economic development through service to our students and to the communities served.
-Workforce development will remain a priority alongside the successfully implemented rolling enrollment strategy to accommodate the demanding schedules of students.
+Workforce development will remain a priority, alongside the successfully implemented rolling enrollment strategy, to accommodate the demanding schedules of students through intrusive advisement and appropriate pathway assignment.
 PRCC's strategic five-year plan is to: